 - Battle Ballgown: A darker variant on female A and Y armor sets; the "flesh" is used to look like a skirt over a metal armor.

-- Deadly Gas: Its breath takes the form of a huge blast of gray miasma.
+- Deadly Gas: Its breath takes the form of a huge blast of effluvium.

 - Dracolich: Not actually undead, but certainly invokes the impression of one.